airyhq/airy/docs/docs/getting-started/installation/gcp.md

 The public webhooks will be accessible on the public hostname, at a path specific for each source individually.
 Refer to the [sources documentation](/sources/introduction) for more information.

-To get the public URL of your AWS Airy Core installation run:
+To get the public URL of your GCP Airy Core installation run:

 ```sh
 airy api endpoint